Stay up to date

 Blue teams often find it challenging not to assess the security controls the same way as a red team.
 This is due to a lack of red team characteristics such as skill-set, approach and adversarial mindset.

 Discuss your concerns today

 Bridging red and blue teams – A joint approach

 An organisation’s goal is to keep improving defensive controls on an ongoing basis.
 This is based on the input from teams working on the outside and the inside of the organisation.
 The offensive approach involves activities ranging from vulnerability assessments, penetration testing to full-scale red teaming.
-The blue team handles all the work inside the organisation varying from improving the detection processes to handling regular incidents.
+The blue team handles all the work inside the organisation, varying from improving the detection processes to handling regular incidents.

-Red teaming is mostly done by external third-party consultants, who are a separate team with an adversarial mindset.
+Red teaming is mostly done by external third-party consultants, a separate team with an adversarial mindset.
 Its activities are used to find gaps in the security controls such as configuration, patch management, information storage, permissions, authorisation, authentication, encryption, logging and incident response processes.

 - A threat actor targeting the support team of a business with targeted email attacks.
-The threat is not so obvious because the email contains just a link, and all the payloads are hosted on the internet and used on the fly for decryption and execution from the memory.
-A blue team’s responsibility is to capture traffic alerts only if relevant controls (such as specific event logging, traffic size, URL reputation, etc settings) on web and email traffic are in place.
+The threat is not so obvious because the email contains just a link, and all the payloads are hosted on the internet and used on the fly for decryption and execution from memory.
+A blue team’s responsibility is to capture traffic alerts only if relevant controls (such as specific event logging, traffic size, URL reputation, etc. settings) on web and email traffic are in place.